daac-tools/vaporetto/vaporetto/README.md

 The following features are enabled by default:

+* `std` - Uses the standard library.
+If disabled, it uses the core library instead.
 * `cache-type-score` - Enables caching type scores for faster processing.
 If disabled, type scores are calculated in a straightforward manner.
 * `fix-weight-length` - Uses fixed-size arrays for storing scores to facilitate optimization.
 If disabled, vectors are used instead.
 * `tag-prediction` - Enables tag prediction.